<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 With over 4,500 staff members, 540 hospital beds and a range of services including maternity, outpatients and A&E, Mid Cheshire Hospitals Trust need a WiFi solution that was high-quality and managed for them.
 With a tailored solution putting patients back at the heart of healthcare, you too can overcome any obstacle your Trust faces.

-To learn more about the bespoke system WiFi SPARK installed to achieve their goals, click the link below.
+To learn more about the bespoke system SPARK TSL installed to achieve their goals, click the link below.

 Read The Mid Cheshire Case Study